seinan9/CouchPotato/README.md

 Details on the prompt construction process can be found in our paper.

-### ChatGPT Predictions
+### Predictions

-The file `data/chatgpt_predictions.yaml` contains ChatGPT-generated compositionality predictions for each of the 88 target compounds.
+We provide the full predictions for all results presented in the paper, so people that are interested can have a deeper look and also quickly work with the data if they want.

 ### Concreteness Annotations

-The file `data/concreteness_annotations.csv` includes human-annotated concreteness ratings for the 88 compound nouns used in our experiments.
+The file `data/concreteness/annotations.csv` includes human-annotated concreteness ratings for the 88 compound nouns used in our experiments.

 ## Installation